k8-scalar/grasshopper/setup/install_kubeadm/readme.md

 ## Prerequisites
 The provided scripts have only been tested on Ubuntu24.04 and versions of k8s, containerd, calico as listed in run.sh

-### Nfs share

-The script will also mount an nfs share to which you have access.
-To know the url, ask the system administrator of your openstack environment

 ### Openstack client